 So, lace up, take that first step, and let the journey unfold.
 Here’s to running towards better mental health, with all the ups, downs, and cherished moments in between.

-I invite you to share your own stories of resilience, family support, or a memorable running experience in the comments below.
+Please share your own stories in the comments below.
 If not the comments, I urge you to speak with your support team, whether they be your family, friends, or professional support.
 Let’s inspire and remind ourselves of the strength we find in running and in our community.
 Whether you’re a seasoned marathoner or someone contemplating your first run, know that every step forward is a step toward better physical, mental, and emotional health.
-What will your first step be?